 Earning elite status with airlines can deliver extremely valuable benefits along your travels.
-But if you’re in the habit of redeeming Miles & Points for flights (rather than, you know, paying top dollar for them), then you’d be forgiven for thinking of airline elite status as beyond your reach.
+But if you’re in the habit of redeeming Miles & Points for flights, rather than paying cash for them, then you’d be forgiven for thinking of airline elite status as beyond your reach.

-Indeed, perhaps it’s because our national airline, Air Canada, is of a Star Alliance persuasion, but one of the questions I get rather frequently is whether there are any easy ways for Canadians to achieve Star Alliance Gold status.
+Indeed, perhaps it’s because our national airline, Air Canada, belongs to Star Alliance, but one of the questions I get rather frequently is whether there are any easy ways to achieve Star Alliance Gold status.

 In This Post